purescript-contrib/purescript-parsing/README.md

 ### Parser combinators

 A parser combinator is a function which takes a parser as an argument and returns a new parser.
 The `many` combinator, for example, will repeat a parser as many times as it can.
-So the parser `many letter` will have type `Parser String (Array Char)`.
+So the parser `many letter` will have type `Parser String (Array Boolean)`.
 Running that parser

 ```purescript
 runParser "aBabaB" (many ayebee)